 It is notable that the D7100 has a headphone jack, which is not present on the 645Z This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Pentax 645Z (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.